 Co-Directors Prof. Tamrah D. Cunningham and Dr. Reneta D. Lansiquot

 The Interdisciplinary Design Game-Based Learning Lab (ID GBL2) is a place to create games for students by students.
-Honors students will be able to design a variety of digital and non-digital games that they feel will help students learn the fundamental concepts from different disciplines.
-Students will have a chance to create computer games, virtual reality games, or non-digital tabletop games (e.g., board games, card games, dice games, social games, etc.) that can be easily implemented in a classroom setting.
+Honors students design a variety of digital and non-digital games that they feel will help students learn the fundamental concepts from different disciplines.
+Students have a chance to create computer games, virtual reality games, or non-digital tabletop games (e.g., board games, card games, dice games, social games, etc.) that can be easily implemented in a classroom setting.
 Once created, faculty who are interested in incorporating game-based learning into their curriculum can request a consultation to discuss their course, play student games, and explore incorporating design game-based learning to target critical concepts in their classroom.
-However, the games will also be available to any interested student whose faculty have not incorporated our games in their classes.
-In particular, our game library will allow students to access games online or to make an appointment to play non-digital games.
+However, the games are also available to any interested student whose faculty have not incorporated our games in their classes.
+In particular, our game library allows students to access games online or to make an appointment to play non-digital games.

-Beginning in spring 2023, the Honors Scholars Program along with City Tech’s Chapter of the National Society of Collegiate Scholars (NSCS) will host biweekly game jams focused on playtesting and game literacy.
-During these events, students will play a collection of games of similar themes so they can understand the process of game design and get an idea as to possible games they can create.
-There will also be time for students who are already in the process of creating games through the game lab to playtest their games and get constructive feedback from those who attended.
-Students are also welcome to attend New York University (NYU) Playtest Thursdays.
-Graduate students from NYU Game Center and Games for Learning Institute will be able to mentor undergraduate student designers on not only game design, but game-based learning and creating games to be used in a classroom setting.
+Beginning in spring 2023, the Honors Scholars Program along with City Tech’s Chapter of the National Society of Collegiate Scholars (NSCS) hosts game jams focused on playtesting and game literacy.
+During these events, students play a collection of games of similar themes so they can understand the process of game design and get an idea as to possible games they can create.
+There is time for students who are already in the process of creating games through the game lab to playtest their games and get constructive feedback from those who attended.
+Students are encouraged to attend New York University (NYU) Playtest Thursdays.
+NYU Game Center and Games for Learning Institute students are able to mentor our student designers on not only game design, but game-based learning and creating games to be used in a classroom setting.
 Subject matter experts will be consulted, as needed.

-Each academic year, the Honors Scholars Program will hire interns to design and develop games to be used in a classroom setting.
-They will be provided with the tools and the space to work on their game.
-At the end of the internship, the game will be added to the Honors Scholars Program Game Library.
-In the Fall semester, students will focus on researching and planning their games and providing a playable paper prototype that will be presented as an Interdisciplinary Project at the Semi-Annual Janet Liou-Mark Honors & Undergraduate Research Scholars Poster Presentation.
-In the Spring semester, they will move on to a full development cycle where the result will be a completed game that may be used in a classroom the following academic year.
-Educational research will be conducted, when appropriate, which will result in conference presentations and publications to disseminate our work.
+Honors Scholars Program interns design and develop games to be used in a classroom setting.
+They are provided with the resources and the space to work on their game.
+At the end of the internship, their games are added to the Game Library.
+Students first focus on researching and planning their games and providing a playable paper prototype, then they move on to a full development cycle where the result is a completed game that may be used in a classroom.
+Students present their honors projects as an Interdisciplinary Project during the Dr. Janet Liou-Mark Semi-Annual Honors & Undergraduate Research Scholars Poster Presentation.
+Educational research is conducted, when appropriate, which results in conference presentations and publications to disseminate our work.